Skip to content

 File a Return

-All condominium corporations are legally required to file condo returns with the Condominium Authority of Ontario.
+All condominium corporations in Ontario are legally required to file condo returns with CAO.
 Returns can be broken down into four categories depending on the date the condo corporation was created.

 Summary